UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 ## Verification on artificial radiation sources

-AIRDOS04 has undergone beam/field exposures at following facilities :
+AIRDOS04 has undergone beam/field exposures at the following facilities :

 * **HIMAC (Heavy‑Ion Medical Accelerator in Chiba, Japan)** — a clinical/research synchrotron complex delivering high‑energy heavy‑ion beams with precise energy and intensity control.
 It is widely used to study fragmentation and dosimetry in well‑defined mono‑species beams.
 * **CERF at CERN (CERN‑EU High‑Energy Reference Field)** — a *mixed* high‑energy hadron field created from secondary particles in a controlled geometry, routinely used to benchmark dosimeters and spectrometers in conditions representative of aviation altitudes.